 Making activities like these compulsory can add unwanted stress to a colleague’s schedule and trigger office politics.
-While every employee should be invited to participate, making opt-ing out easy and anonymous will mean there’s no pressure if individuals decide it’s not for them.
-It also means no-one ends up with a complete dud of a gift as everyone has voluntarily chosen to take part and isn’t left grasping at straws at the last minute.
+While every employee should be invited to participate, making opting out easy and anonymous will mean there’s no pressure if individuals decide it’s not for them.
+It also means no-one ends up with a dud gift as everyone has voluntarily chosen to take part and isn’t left grasping at straws at the last minute.

 2. Set a budget

 As the aforementioned statistics reveal, Brits have varying ideas on how much to spend on Secret Santa.
 Keep things streamlined with a budget ensures there’s not an imbalance in spending and employees don’t feel excluded.
 It’s worth ensuring the designated amount is achievable for all participants as well – setting the budget too high could make things awkward.

 In larger organisations, knowing what to buy for a colleague can be daunting.
 Offering the option of filling out a short questionnaire or nominating a wish list can take the stress out of gifting and ensure the allocated budget isn’t wasted on a present that the receiver doesn’t like or use.
 It’s also worth reminding all employees that gifts could be opened publicly and as such, should be appropriately chosen.

 4. Don’t leave it to the last minute